MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 ## Cost function

-A *cost function* is a mathematical description of a problem which, when evaluated, tells you the value of that solution.
+A *cost function* is a mathematical description of a problem that, when evaluated, tells you the value of that solution.
 Typically in optimization problems, we are looking to find the lowest value solution to a problem.
 In other words, we are trying to minimize the cost.

 ## Search space